torchbox/k8s-ts-ingress/README.md

 ### IP address authentication

-To enable IP authentication, set the `ingress.torchbox.com/auth-address-list` annotation to a space-delimited list of IP addresses or networks, for example `"127.0.0.0/8 ::1/128"`.
+To enable IP authentication, set the `ingress.kubernetes.io/whitelist-source-range` annotation to a comma-delimited list of IP addresses or networks, for example `"127.0.0.0/8,::1/128"`.

 When both IP authentication and password authentication are configured on the same ingress, you can set the `ingress.torchbox.com/auth-satisfy` annotation to either `any` or `all`:

-* `any` will permit the request if either the IP is present in `auth-address-list` or if the client provides valid basic authentication;
+* `any` will permit the request if either the IP is present in `whitelist-source-range` or if the client provides valid basic authentication;
   otherwise the request will be denied with HTTP 401 Unauthorized.

-* `all` will permit the request if the client IP is present in `auth-address-list` *and* the client also provides valid basic authentication.
+* `all` will permit the request if the client IP is present in `whitelist-source-range` *and* the client also provides valid basic authentication.
 If the client IP address is not in the address list, the request will be denied with HTTP 403 Forbidden.
 If the IP address is present but the request did not contain valid basic authentication, the request will be denied with HTTP 401 Unauthorized.

 To prevent accidental misconfiguration, the default value is `all`.